TheeEclipse/PHP-User-Registration-System-with-Email-Welcoming.PHP-Mailer/README.md

 📡I am using the email system added to the action file together .
 Easy way or have an action file and redirect user to email after it executes.

+📡 Always replace the " in html with ' for the email body if it is in html unless otherwise.

+📡

 ![download](https://user-images.githubusercontent.com/97826144/179850943-24faba02-c690-4c8b-b7a5-0662d22d964b.png)